 PRESS RELEASE

-Management refuses to discuss the issue of short-staffing, despite several attempts by the Union to raise the issue.
+Management refuses to discuss the issue of short-staffing, despite several attempts by the union to raise the issue.

-For more information contact Ann Burlak, UE Local 201 President at 555-555-5555
+For more information contact UE Local 288 President Ann Burlak at 508-555-1945.

 Press releases should be short and to the point.
-They are designed to get the press' attention.
+They are designed to get the press’ attention.
 They also need to contain enough information so they can be used as the basis for a story.
-In these times many newspapers don't have "labor reporters" any more, and many small newspapers have only a few reporters.
-Often times they will print the press release as a story.
+In these times many newspapers don’t have “labor reporters” any more, and many small newspapers have only a few reporters.
+Often they will simply print the press release as a story.

 Avoiding Union Jargon